 Step 4: You must then submit two (2) required rabies vaccination certificates, a completed and notarized AQS-279 “Dog and Cat Import Form” and a payment of $165.00 (or applicable re-entry fee) to the State of Hawaii Office more than 30 days before you are planned to arrive in Hawaii.
 You must also provide the OIE-FAVN Rabies Serological Test Results so the state can verify if your pet(s) qualify for the direct release program.

 Step 5: At this point you must contact our office at (808) 572-9003 and schedule an appointment no less than 22 days before arrival, for us to process and release your pet(s), from Kahului Airport’s designated port, on arrival.
 You must also arrange for all payments to be made prior to your appointment.

 Additional after hours fees will apply to any Direct Airport Release that is done out of our normal business hours.
 These fees are non-refundable if cancelling within 24 hours.
 Please see our cancellation policy below.

 - Date & Time of Arrival

 - Airline & Flight Number

 - Pet Information (Name, Microchip#, Age, Breed, Color, etc)

-Step 6: The State will then mail you an original copy of the “Neighbor Island Inspection Permit”, AQS-NIIP (NIIP) to the address that you specify.
-This original copy MUST be present with you and your pet at all times.
+Step 6: The State will then email you an copy of the “Neighbor Island Inspection Permit”, AQS-NIIP (NIIP) to the email address that you specify.
+This copy MUST be printed and present with you and your pet at all times.
 An animal will not be permitted to arrive at or be released from the Kahului Airport without an original NIIP labeled with the specific Airport seal.